jenofdoom/intro-full-stack-js/README.md

 },
 ```

-Note that we have to set up a variable called reactApp so we can refer to react's methods for App.
+Note that we have to set up a variable called `reactApp` so we can refer to react's methods within App (because within a `socket.on` function `this` will be redefined).

 Now when we restart the server and refresh the page, when we click create room we should be shown the room component.